21 Matrices in R

 #> [1] 784 60000

-One use of the transpose is that we can write the matrix \(\mathbf{X}\) as rows of the column vectors representing the features for each individual observation in the following way:
+One use of the transpose is that we can write the matrix \(\mathbf{X}\) as rows of the column vectors representing the variables for each individual observation in the following way:

 \[ \mathbf{X} = \begin{bmatrix} \mathbf{x}_1^\top\\ \mathbf{x}_2^\top\\ \vdots\\ \mathbf{x}_n^\top \end{bmatrix} \]